 On the 6th February 2017, Western Cape Education Department sent out a circular to all Western Cape Schools supporting our ‘Allergy in Schools Policy’.
-Further to our active advocacy efforts, we anticipate the national roll out to follow soon.
+We hope for the national roll out to follow soon.
 Many schools have been enquiring about training and actions plans.
-Discussion documents relating to the circular can be found here.
+Action Plans and Discussion documents relating to the circular can be found here.

 Brief summary of the “Allergies in schools” policy

 - Establish a chronic illness action committee at every school.